-To engender broad and open discussion, the meeting will be open (live video streaming with captioning) with pre-meeting deliberation (e.g. short white papers and commentary) to engage the worldwide scientific community.
-To be notified of these developments, please join our mailing list (to the right) and watch this space.
-We look forward to a conversation that engages diverse stakeholders, perspectives, and opinions.
+To engender broad and open discussion, the meeting was open (see archives of live video streaming with captioning) with pre-meeting deliberation (e.g. short white papers and commentary) to engage the worldwide scientific community.
+We look forward to an ongoing conversation that engages diverse stakeholders, perspectives, and opinions.

 - Results of the pre-meeting survey